gonzalo123/rabbit_examples/README.md

 ## Playing with RabbitMQ.
 Usage examples

 The RabbitMQ documentation is great.
 You can copy and paste one example in your favourite language and all is up and running.
 That's great but sometimes we need to master a little bit.
-In this post I want to show a different examples that I've.
-Basically to don't forget them.
-My computer isn't the best place to store documentation.
+In this post I want to show different examples that I've playing with.
+Basically because I don't want to forget them.
+My computer isn't the best place to store my documentation.

 ### Example 1